langford/bgg-list/README.md

 ![List of Games](https://github.com/langford/bgg-list/blob/master/GameList.png)

 ## Source code and runtime environment
-It is written in [Clojure](http://www.braveclojure.com), a modern lisp. bgg-list also requires you have that environment and [lein](http://leiningen.org) installed.
+It is written in [Clojure](http://www.braveclojure.com), a modern lisp. bgg-list also requires you have the [Clojure environment] and [lein](http://leiningen.org) installed.

 As far as configuration goes, it does require that a environment variable be set for the BGGLIST_USERNAME.
 This app does not require the use of the password protected features of bgg, so no need to expose your password